 Where should I place my Historic Marker?

 The marker should be placed on the outside of your home, at eye level, facing the street.
 Care should be taken to minimize any confusion with your house number.
 If architectural features or landscaping make this placement impractical, markers may also be mounted at higher levels, including the second floor.

 How long does it take to produce each Marker?

 Once we receive your order, our researchers will conduct a careful search to date the home and will contact you within 4 to 6 weeks after you place your order.
 Final research may take longer to complete depending on the complexity of your house’s history and how many orders are ahead of yours.
 You will be notified by telephone and/or email when your marker is ready to be picked up.
 If this is a gift ask if it would be possible to get it sooner.

 If my marker is damaged, lost or stolen can I order a replacement Marker?

 Yes, replacement markers can be purchased.

-Your participation in this program helps to support historic preservation programs at the Society, provides information about the City’s architectural development and builds a sense of pride in our community.
-The Medford Historical Society is a non-profit organization.
+Your participation in this program helps to support historic preservation programs at the Society, provides information about the City’s architectural development, and builds a sense of pride in our community.
+Displaying a house marker does not place any restrictions on the use or appearance of your home, nor does it affect your insurance or assessed value.
+The Medford Historical Society & Museum is a non-profit organization.